lvillasen/Quantum-Computer-Simulator/README.md

 A bash script (Grover.sh) is also provided to automatically generate Grover search programs for any number of qubits

-The Python code implements an automatic extension of the range of qubits in commands, for instance
+The code implements an automatic extension of the range of qubits in commands, for instance

 	h q[0:4];